 With SWELL, returns to her native Rockaway, Queens to expose a time, a town, and a family at their most vulnerable.
 Full of the dark humor and crisp observations that make her style so memorably distinctive, SWELL is a rapid-paced and transporting read.

-Lore Segal’s TELL ME A MITZI was originally published by Farrar, Straus and Giroux in […]
+Lore Segal’s classic children’s book TELL ME A MITZI was originally published by Farrar, Straus […]

 Whether you are an inveterate lover of language or just want to win a lot more anger-free arguments—THANK YOU FOR ARGUING is ' master class in the art of persuasion.
 Learn the tools from Homer Simpson, Winston Churchill and—in this revised and updated edition—President Barack Obama, as well.